rhizomes-project/rhizomes-etl/README.md

 difficult due to inconsistencies in artists' names - varying spelling, abbreviations, nicknames, etc.  After considerable research and experimentation into how to get better results from the API, we reached out to SAAM staff and were able to get a list (in csv form) of artists relevant to our project, as well as an accompanying list (in JSON form) of metadata about artworks for each of the artists.
 Pulling metadata from these 2 files gave us much better results and became our much-preferred approach to gathering SAAM metadata.
+The ETL script (`etl_si.py`) that we use can, in principle, be used to ingest data from any Smithsonian Institute collection present in their api.

 Note: these 2 metadata files are stored in this repo at etl/data/permanent/si/